8 min read

 EXA_API_KEY=your_exa_key

-The agent picks which provider to use based on the query — Brave for general search, Perplexity for synthesized answers, Exa for finding deeper sources.
-Having all three gives it more to work with, and the reports are noticeably better with these enabled vs. without.
+The agent picks which provider to use based on the query: Brave for general search, Perplexity for synthesized answers, Exa for deeper sources.

 Connecting Telegram